chiefmikey/eslint-plugin-disable-autofix/README.md

 ### Configure

+Include `disable-autofix` in the `eslintrc` plugins array

-Add prefix `disable-autofix/` to the rule in eslintrc and disable the original
+Add prefix `disable-autofix/` to the rule and disable the original

 ```js
 module.exports = {